-Consistent with the provisions enshrined under the "Data Privacy Act" and the "FOI Exception List", and the applicable other laws and regulation, SB Corp shall afford full protection to its stakeholder's right to privacy.
-As such, SB Corp shall ensure that personal information, sensitive personal information or privileged personal information, in its custody or under its control shall not be disclosed unless permitted and required by existing laws.
-SB Corp shall make reasonable security arrangements against unauthorized access, leaks or premature disclosure.
+Consistent with the provisions enshrined under the "Data Privacy Act" and the "FOI Exception List", and other applicable laws and regulations, SB Corp shall afford full protection to its stakeholder's right to privacy.
+As such, SB Corp shall ensure that personal information, sensitive personal information and privileged personal information, in its custody or under its control shall not be disclosed unless permitted and required by existing laws.
+SB Corp shall ensure reasonable security measures against unauthorized access, leaks or premature disclosure.